Amsterdam/grip-on-llms/docs/models.md

 -------------------------

 To make informed decisions about which models to use based on their licenses, consider the following checklist:
-1.  **License Type:**
+1.  **Check the License Type:**
-    *   Apache 2.0 and MIT licenses generally allow for broad use, but always review specific terms.
-    *   Custom licenses require careful examination of terms and conditions.
-2.  **Redistribution and Modification:**
-    *   Ensure compliance with attribution and documentation requirements.
-    *   Check for any restrictions on redistribution or modification.
+    *   Identify the model's license (e.g. Apache 2.0 or MIT).
+    *   For custom licenses, consult legal experts to understand the terms.
+2.  **Review Redistribution:**
+    *   Check if you can share the model with others and whether the license must be included.
-3.  **Policy Compliance:**
+3.  **Ensure Policy Compliance:**
-    *   Regularly review updates to both external Acceptable Use Policies (AUPs) and internal organizational policies to ensure ethical and responsible use of AI technologies.
-AUPs are guidelines that define how technologies can be used, specifying permitted and and prohibited actions to ensure compliance with industry standards and ethical guidelines.
-This includes staying informed about industry standards and any changes to our organization's policies, particularly those concerning generative AI.
-As of April 18, 2025, the use of genAI models is not permitted under our organization's policies, but this may change in the future.
+    *   Verify that the model complies to the organization's policies.
-4.  **Legal Compliance:**
+4.  **Verify Legal Compliance:**
     *   Ensure that any use complies with applicable laws and regulations, including but not limited to:
-        - **AI Act:** A regulatory framework proposed by the European Union to ensure safe and ethical use of AI technologies.
+        - **AI Act (EU):** A regulatory framework proposed by the European Union to ensure safe and ethical use of AI technologies.
-        - **GDPR (General Data Protection Regulation):** EU legislation focused on data protection and privacy, which impacts how AI models handle personal data.
+        - **GDPR (EU):** EU legislation focused on data protection and privacy, which impacts how AI models handle personal data.

 Checklist for Training Data